webroyit/9m2alf-FlexBoxAndSASS/README.md

 From Udemy - Advanced CSS and SASS by Jonas Schmedtmann
 --------------------------------------------------------
 Practicing on how to use flex box and sass.
+This is a fictional website where they have review about cafe.

 8-Media Queries
 --------------------------------------------------------